 Ensure is a nutrition supplement drink, often used to boost calories, protein and other nutrients for anyone who is not eating well or trying to gain weight.
 One 8-ounce bottle of original Ensure provides 220 calories and 9 grams of protein.
-It’s nutritionally balanced to provide a healthy mix of protein, carbs and fat, as well as vitamins and minerals important to maintain good health.
-Ensure is convenient to use, but there are also other alternatives to supplement your diet.
+It's nutritionally balanced to provide a healthy mix of protein, carbs and fat, as well as vitamins and minerals important to maintain good health.
+Ensure is convenient to use, but not your only option when you're trying to boost nutrient intake.

 Video of the Day

 Ensure is often recommended or prescribed by health care providers to add extra calories, but there are other supplement drinks and powders available in many grocery stores, super stores and pharmacies.
 Some of these products are marketed as convenient breakfast replacement drinks for anyone on the run or as meal replacements for someone looking to lose weight.
 A quick comparison of the nutrition facts label will show that they are fairly similar in terms of calories, protein, carbs and fat content and a good alternative to drinking Ensure.